Notarial Services and Appointments

-- a valid government-issued ID such as a passport, driver's license, IFE card or cédula professional; and
+- Present a valid government-issued ID such as a passport, driver's license, IFE card or cédula professional.
+The name on the documents must be the same as the name on your ID.

-If your notary service requires a witness, you must arrange for your own witnesses.
+- If your notary service requires a witness, you must arrange for your own witnesses.
+Consular officers cannot witness your documents.

 Examples of notary services we provide include: